thibaultre/flow-matching/README.md

 My research interests are:

 - applying these techniques to offline goal conditioned reinforcement learning as was done in [this paper (May 2025)](https://arxiv.org/pdf/2505.19717).
-- or to cognitive / robot control as was done in the ["Flow Model for General Robot Control"](https://arxiv.org/abs/2410.24164) paper.
+- or to cognitive / robot control as was done in the ["Flow Model for General Robot Control"](https://arxiv.org/abs/2410.24164) paper, and [this work](https://github.com/HRI-EU/flow_matching).
 - development of efficient algorithms and approximations to enable real-time applications of similar models or techniques.